What does workload automation mean for the insurance services industry?

-Workload automation tools and job scheduling solutions can help solve sophisticated problems by making intelligent decisions within a set of controls.
+For insurance companies, workload automation tools and job scheduling solutions can help solve sophisticated problems by making intelligent decisions within a set of controls.
 Workload automation excels at automating the backend IT processes that integrate third party apps and makes everything in the IT environment work more efficiently.
 Given the increase in online and mobile policy options, it’s important to have an insurance automation system that self-improves as it receives more and more data.

 For the insurance sector, Robotic Process Automation (RPA) refers to software that is programmed to assist in processing the repetitive tasks employees do – much like a virtual assistant.
-RPA-friendly tasks include sending emails, opening applications, and copying and pasting information from one database system to another.
+RPA-friendly tasks for insurance companies include sending emails, opening applications, and copying and pasting information from one database system to another.
 However, RPA does not interact with each of the complex IT systems needed to run a successful insurance company.

 For the financial sector, Robotic Process Automation (RPA) refers to software that is programmed to assist in processing the repetitive tasks employees do – much like a banking virtual assistant.